Andre Spencer: Biography

 He played basketball for Los Angeles-Manual Arts High.
 He then played basketball for the Bakersfield College Renegades from 1982 to 1984.
 He then attended Northern Arizona University where he earned all-Big Sky Conference honors for the Lumberjacks in 1986.
 In 1985 he was second in steals (47) and steals per game (1.6) in the Big Sky Conference, third in points (548) and points per game (18.9), and 8th in rebounds (174) and rebounds per game (8.0).

 Spencer played for the Atlanta Hawks, Golden State Warriors, and Sacramento Kings during his NBA career from 1992 to 1994.
 Although he was also signed by the Miami Heat in October 1994, he was waived a few days later, before the 1994–95 season began.

 He made it to the Israeli League finals in 1991 with Maccabi Rishon LeZion of the Israeli Basketball Premier League.
 The following year he averaged 21.4 points per game for the team, his career-high in his six seasons in Israel.
 He also played in Israel for Hapoel Tel Aviv, Ironi Ramat Gan, and Hapoel Afula.
 Spencer also played in France for JDA Dijon.

+Spencer played in the Continental Basketball Association (CBA) for the Wyoming Wildcatters, Cedar Rapids Silver Bullets, Topeka Sizzlers, Rockford Lightning, Oklahoma City Cavalry and La Crosse Bobcats.
+He was selected to the All-CBA First Team in 1993.

 Spencer died August 4, 2020, aged 56.